 \subsection{Global Relative Entropy Control}

-In this subsection, with all the key tools for preparations in the last subsection, we shall prove our main estimate in the right-handside of Lemma \ref{evolution}.
+In this subsection, with all the key tools for preparation in the last subsection, we shall prove our main estimate on the right-hand side of Lemma \ref{evolution}.
 Thanks to the non-positive dissipation term, we only need to control the second term, which we recall

 Due to the appearance of $m_j$ in front of the singular kernel $K(x_i-x_j)$, it seems impossible to use the symmetrization trick as in \cite{jabin2018quantitative,feng2023quantitative}.
 Hence we use integration by parts, thanks to that $K \in W^{-1,\infty}$, with $K=\nabla \cdot V$ as in \cite{jabin2018quantitative} where